 Chemotherapy treatment is a lifesaver, and is used to treat around 650,000 people in America each year; but as miraculous as this procedure can be, it’s not without risks and often difficult negative effects.
-Hearts at Home In-Home Care, top providers of Kansas City senior care, outlines some of the most frequent side effects of chemotherapy, and tactics to help make them more manageable.
+Hearts at Home In-Home Care, one of the top home health agencies in Kansas City, MO and the surrounding areas, outlines some of the most frequent side effects of chemotherapy, and tactics to help make them more manageable.

 No matter whether it comes about within just a few hours after taking treatment, or is postponed until a number of days later, nausea and vomiting could result from the body’s natural response to a foreign substance.
 The most efficient means to overcome these symptoms is with one of a multitude of anti-nausea medications prescribed by the oncologist.
 It’s vital to take these medications precisely as recommended.
 Some cancer patients notice that eating a light meal right before their chemo treatment helps ward off nausea; other people feel better when abstaining from eating until afterwards.
 Partnering closely with the medical team, each person can figure out the best course of action to minimize nausea and vomiting.

 Although not as physically incapacitating as nausea and vomiting, hair loss is, nonetheless, one of the more difficult potential side effects to endure, impacting an individual’s overall view of self.
 It’s necessary to be aware that not all cancer treatment methods trigger hair loss, but if it is encountered, hair generally grows back when treatments are complete.
 For patients who desire to wear a wig, it’s recommended to select one before treatment begins, allowing for a more accurate color match.
 Insurance policies sometimes also help to cover the expense for either a wig or other type of head covering.